 #2 Historical Sites

 Sometimes when you just say "We’re going to a historical site!" to your class you get glazed-over eyes and bored faces, but the great thing is there are literally thousands upon thousands of truly fun historical sites across America.
 You can make this apply to almost any subject or class theme, with several indoor and outdoor site options in almost every major city.
-Go to a local homestead, farm, state park monument, war site, or perhaps a historical inn, eatery, factory, or school!
+Go to a local homestead, farm, state park monument, war site, or perhaps a historic inn, eatery, factory, or school!
 This is always a good option for a large group with several different interests.

 Our Choice: Colonial Williamsburg, VA - One of the most historically accurate United States sites possible to visit, sure to impress both student and teacher!